dequelabs/Deque-University-for-iOS/README.md

 The app also has a global VoiceOver Simulation, so that sighted users can see for themselves what an accessibility issue does from the perspective of an unsighted user.

 <h2> Contributor Information </h2>
-to get started, sign the CLA here.
+To get started, sign the CLA here.
 For more information, see our blog posts here.